corrze/corrze/README.md

 Machine Learning and Deep Learning Student
 -------------

 I started learning coding last year.
-I started with HTML and CSS but I really enjoyed learning python and plan to learning more languages for back-end developement.
+I started with HTML and CSS but I really enjoyed learning python and plan to learning more languages for back-end developement and Machine Learning

 * 🌍  I'm based in Washington
 * ✉️  You can contact me at [corrze620@gmail.com](mailto:corrze620@gmail.com)